 We maintain a 401(k) retirement savings plan for the benefit of our employees, including our named executive officers, who satisfy certain eligibility requirements.
 Under the 401(k) plan, eligible employees may elect to defer a portion of their compensation, within the limits prescribed by the Code, on a pre-tax or after-tax (Roth) basis through contributions to the 401(k) plan.
 The 401(k) plan authorizes employer safe harbor contributions.
+The Company currently offers a safe harbor contribution in the amount of 4% of the employee's base salary, deposited each payroll.
 The 401(k) plan is intended to qualify under Sections 401(a) and 501(a) of the Code.
 As a tax-qualified retirement plan, pre-tax contributions to the 401(k) plan and earnings on those pre-tax contributions are not taxable to the employees until distributed from the 401(k) plan, and earnings on Roth contributions are not taxable when distributed from the 401(k) plan.